kubernetes/website/content/en/docs/reference/config-api/kubeadm-config.v1beta4.md

 <a href="#kubeadm-k8s-io-v1beta4-APIEndpoint"><code>APIEndpoint</code></a>
 </td>
 <td>
-   <p>LocalAPIEndpoint represents the endpoint of the API server instance to be deployed on this node.</p>
+   <p><code>localAPIEndpoint</code> represents the endpoint of the API server instance to be
+deployed on this node.</p>
 </td>
 </tr>
 <tr><td><code>certificateKey</code><br/>
 <code>string</code>
 </td>
 <td>
-   <p>CertificateKey is the key that is used for decryption of certificates after they are downloaded from the secret
+   <p><code>certificateKey</code> is the key that is used for decryption of certificates after
-upon joining a new control plane node.
-The corresponding encryption key is in the InitConfiguration.</p>
+they are downloaded from the Secret upon joining a new control plane node.
+The corresponding encryption key is in the InitConfiguration.
+The certificate key is a hex encoded string that is an AES key of size 32 bytes.</p>
 </td>
 </tr>
 </tbody>